MachineLemonade/docs/docs/ee-installation-gke.md

 ### Create a GCP Project

-Authenticate the `gcloud` CLI with your Google account:
+Login to your Google account with the `gcloud` CLI:
 ```
 $ gcloud auth login
 ```